 \section{Raising a wand}

 Now we turn to general showers, in which a wand shadow may have large chromatic number.
-We will prove that, if there is such a wand, then we can use it to construct a new shower, still with large $\chi$, in which no wand shadow has large chromatic number.
+We will prove that, if there is such a wand, then we can use it to construct a new shower, still with large $\chi$, in which no wand shadow has large chromatic number, which we have just shown to be impossible.
 We begin with: